shrivastavprasann001/Signin-Signup-MERN-XSS-REACT/README.md

 ## Additional Notes

- -Ensure MongoDB is running and the URI in the .env file is correct.
+ - Ensure MongoDB is running and the URI in the .env file is correct.
- -This project uses dotenv for environment variables.
+ - This project uses dotenv for environment variables.
 Make sure to create a .env file in the Backend directory.
- -Always keep your dependencies up to date to avoid vulnerabilities.
+ - Always keep your dependencies up to date to avoid vulnerabilities.